 Attention Deficit Disorder with or without hyperactivity (ADD/ADHD) is a neurological disorder causing difficulties with sustained focus and concentration.
 The absence of proper treatment and intervention designed to help a person learn how to manage this disorder can result in chronic frustration, discouragement, and academic underachievement.
-The College of William & Mary responds with a team of professionals whose number one goal it is to help students diagnosed with ADD/ADHD avoid pitfalls that could impede successful academic progression.
+William & Mary responds with a team of professionals whose number one goal it is to help students diagnosed with ADD/ADHD avoid pitfalls that could impede successful academic progression.
 This system of checks and balances is intended to acknowledge the psychological, the neurological, as well as the behavioral aspects of the disorder.

 All William & Mary students seeking evaluation, treatment, and/or assistance for ADD/ADHD are advised as follows:

 I. Medical treatment/medication monitoring by Student Health Center

 Students who have been diagnosed with ADD/ADHD prior to coming to William & Mary (or diagnosed off-campus) who are requesting prescriptions to be written for ADD/ADHD medications will be referred to an off-campus psychiatrist for prescribing and management of Class II stimulant agents.

 It would be helpful to provide psychiatric/psychological records to include all summaries of psychological testing batteries used to support the diagnosis.
 These records can be shared with the new provider in the Williamsburg area and eliminate the need for redundant testing.
 Documentation should clearly support the diagnosis of ADD/ADHD, and response to any treatment.
 The Student Health Center will be happy to assist the student in obtaining an appointment.